BaranziniLab/KG_RAG/README.md

 ### WITHOUT KG-RAG

-*Note: We are prompting GPT from the terminal, NOT from the chatGPT browser.
+*Note: This example was run using KG-RAG v0.1.0.
+We are prompting GPT from the terminal, NOT from the chatGPT browser.
 Temperature parameter is set to 0 for all the analysis.
 Refer [this](https://github.com/BaranziniLab/KG_RAG/blob/main/config.yaml) yaml file for parameter setting*

 <video src="https://github.com/BaranziniLab/KG_RAG/assets/42702311/9ca7cee1-5f53-4f2f-9b6b-eaeefbc78835" controls="controls" style="max-width: 730px;">
 </video>

 ### WITH KG-RAG

-*Note: Temperature parameter is set to 0 for all the analysis.
+*Note: This example was run using KG-RAG v0.1.0.
+Temperature parameter is set to 0 for all the analysis.
 Refer [this](https://github.com/BaranziniLab/KG_RAG/blob/main/config.yaml) yaml file for parameter setting*

 <video src="https://github.com/BaranziniLab/KG_RAG/assets/42702311/13abe937-1ad9-43b3-8cdc-29fbc5fa525b" controls="controls" style="max-width: 730px;">
 </video>